smithGit/PyApp141Wikidata/README.md

 2. Install the required Python packages by running: `pip install -r requirements.txt`.
 3. Explore the provided code examples and documentation to understand how to access Wikidata using Python.

+## App Features

+The features of this app are:

+1. Use of WikidataIntegrator, developed by SuLab at Scripps Institute,
+2. Access query.wikidata.org with a SPARQL query
+3. Decode the JSON results to create both a list containing all rows returned and a dictionary with each person as key, data fields returned from WD, and a dictionary of occupations held by each person,
+4. use of xlswriter to create the Excel workbook with  multiple sheets:
+  1. sht_wd_covid - List of Rows returned (excluding any with no English label)
+  2. Notes - notes about the workbook as well as statistics
+  3. distinctPeople - row for each individual person returned
+  4. distinctOccup - row for each occupation, showing total count and breakdown by age
+  5. personOccupations - for each person, a column for each occupation held showin occupation id and label.

 ## Usage

 Here's a brief overview of how you can use this project to access Wikidata using Python: